ArchipelagoMW/Archipelago/worlds/aquaria/docs/en_Aquaria.md

   * Beating Sun God boss,
   * Breaking Li cage in the body

-Note that, unlike the vanilla game, when opening sing bulbs, Mithalas urns and Sunken city crates, nothing will come out of them.
+Note that, unlike the vanilla game, when opening sing bulbs, Mithalas urns and Sunken City crates, nothing will come out of them.
 The moment those bulbs, urns and crates are opened, the location is considered received.

 The items in the randomizer are: